 Unit 10, Pineapple Business Park,

 Regular donations of any amount by Standing Order are also very important to us.
 They let us plan ahead and to make sure that we can reach all areas of the UK in need of local tax surgeries.
-To set up a regular monthly donation, please get in touch and we'll send you a form or you can download one here.
+To set up a regular monthly donation, please use this form.

 Donations of all kinds are made even more valuable to us if you are a taxpayer and elect to Gift Aid your donation to Tax Volunteers.
 Please see Gift Aid section below